Joekeen03/Master-Thesis/LLVM IR Compiler/LLVM IR Grammar.md

 unnamedMetadata ::= '!' integer
 nodeValue ::= metadataValue | integerValue // What is a value?
-Just a value of any type? metadataValue ::= namedMetadata | unnamedMetadata integerValue ::= integerType integer // Should I be enforcing types on the metadataString = '!"' identifierString '"'
+Just a value of any type? metadataValue ::= namedMetadata | unnamedMetadata integerValue ::= integerType integer // Should I be enforcing types in the grammar?
+Probably... i32 3.0 doesn't make much sense, except as an implicit cast.
+Using C++ as a reference, but C++ doesn't have similar syntax that I'm aware of. metadataString = '!"' identifierString '"'

 // Types